Conservation and restoration of clocks: Running clocks vs. static display

 Clocks can be simple display objects if they are not required to run.
 This reduces the physical force on the clock.
 Whereas "running any functional object will result in wear and handling, which contributes to the degradation of the parts.
 Replacing the inner workings of a clock still requires handling, which could potentially damage the clock.
-It is important to note that conserving a non-functional clock is much less invasive (cheaper!) and preventive protection against corrosion and environmental hazards is the main concern for its stabilization and care.[viii]
+Conserving a non-functional clock is much less invasive (cheaper!) and preventive protection against corrosion and environmental hazards is the main concern for its stabilization and care.[viii]
 Perhaps the least invasive solution to highlight a functional clock would be to purchase a replica clock and safely store the original".
 Running clocks also require winding, which adds to the wear-and-tear of the gears and leads to more handling of the object.